 The rest, I put them in a sealed bag and place them in the freezer for about three months.

-However, let me highlight that the length of time you can keep bread crumbs out of the refrigerator depends on how warm your place (or your part of the world) is.
+However, let me highlight that the length of time you can keep breadcrumbs out of the refrigerator depends on how warm your place (or your part of the world) is.

-- Baked Fennel with Parmesan & Cream
+- Roasted Fennel with Parmesan & Cream

 - Neapolitan Eggplant Meatballs (Polpette di Melanzane)